 - Choo choo!
 Make your way to the America On Wheels Museum to catch their annual Holiday Train Display.
 While you’re there, grab an old-fashioned ice cream soda from the HubCap Cafe.

-- Make your way to Koziar’s Christmas Village, a family-owned attraction celebrating its 70th season with hundreds of thousands of lights on display.
+- Make your way to Koziar’s Christmas Village, a family-owned attraction celebrating more than 70 years with more than a million lights on display.

 - Step back into the 1920s at the Historic Hotel Bethlehem as you admire their stunning holiday decorations.
 While you’re there, grab a festive cocktail at the Tap Room bar or enjoy the view of the Star of Bethlehem from 1741 on the Terrace.

 - Little ones will love a visit with Pip the Mouse.
 Each season, the Liberty Bell Museum hosts performances of The Mouse Before Christmas, a holiday favorite for youngsters.